-Last updated April 2023.*
+Last updated March 2025.*

 In 2014, I co-founded a boutique work+travel company, Hacker Paradise.
 The “forever workation” retreat company has been going strong for almost 10 years now.

 I’ve long been forward to saying something like “I’ve been coding for over 20 years.”
 Well, I have.
-I got into programming when I was 15, starting out by recreasing GameBoy games in Visual Basic.
+I got into programming when I was 15, starting out by recreating GameBoy games in Visual Basic.
 I’ve worked as an engineer at Meta and Dropbox, but my proudest technical accomplishments are probably the initial scheduling feature on Boomerang and authoring the Houston Admin, a (once-popular) zero-config admin for Meteor.

 From 2009-2012 I focused on making Penn’s CS department more start-up friendly; to that end, I started the PennApps hackathon, (the first major student-run hackathon in the US), and Penn Labs, a student-run, school-funded development group that focuses on improving student-run technology.
 I received the C N. Weygandt Award for my contributions to the school.